 Always verify any changes to premium payment methods directly with your insurer.
 Never route payments through unauthorized third parties.

-Scammers hunt for vulnerable targets and use clever tricks to carry out their frauds, o make sure you stay aware of these deceptive tactics:
+Scammers hunt for vulnerable targets and use clever tricks to carry out their frauds, so make sure you stay aware of these deceptive tactics:

 Stay alert to potential scammers trying to exploit your fears about protecting loved ones.
 Verify agents thoroughly before trusting them.